christianmkg/mkgmarketingweb/_posts/2012-03-19-the-rise-of-social-shopping.md

 <h2><em>Incentivized Sharing</em></h2>
 Walmart.com used to run an incentivized coupon offer for users at the final stage of the online check out process.

 At the final stage of the check out process, users were shown an option to 'share this purchase with 5 Facebook friends'.
-Doing so would unlock an instant '<em>x% off'Â </em>coupon that would be applied immediately to their purchase.
+Doing so would unlock an instant '<em>x% off' </em>coupon that would be applied immediately to their purchase.
 <h2><em>Local</em></h2>
 Another Walmart example includes the <a href="https://www.facebook.com/Walmart5402?sk=app_216359575057664" target="_blank">Walmart My Local</a> Facebook app.
 This app allows users to select their local Walmart location and get served deals or coupons based on location.
 <h2><em>Connecting Shopping Data</em></h2>
-American Express' <em><a href="https://www.facebook.com/americanexpress?v=app_216352075054740" target="_blank">Like, Link, Love</a>Â </em>application links Facebook data with users AmEx purchase history to deliver personalized coupons based upon Facebook likes &amp; interests.
+American Express' <em><a href="https://www.facebook.com/americanexpress?v=app_216352075054740" target="_blank">Like, Link, Love</a> </em>application links Facebook data with users AmEx purchase history to deliver personalized coupons based upon Facebook likes &amp; interests.
 <h2><em>Pop Up Gift Shop</em></h2>
 In a unique PR-driven strategy, Heinz enabled it's UK-based residents to purchase a can of 'Get Well Soup' through their Facebook fan page.